From the employee-owners of Chelsea Green Publishing

 This book evoked within me a desire to live a more embodied life and to break down those artificial barriers I’d so long maintained between myself, as human, and the other animals with whom we share this planet.
 I would recommend it to anyone who is looking to escape their narrow and rigid sense of what it means to exist.

-—Nick Kaye, Editorial Assistant
+—Nick Kaye, Assistant Editor

 I liked Janisse Ray as soon as I read the dedication to her book The Seed Underground.
 "For Wendell Berry—No monument would be tall enough."